-- The backend requires complex and hard-to-maintain platform-dependent logic to send notifications to devices on various platforms as PNSes are not unified.
+- The backend requires complex and hard-to-maintain platform-dependent logic to send notifications to devices on various platforms, as PNSes are not unified.

-- Per PNS guidelines, device tokens must be refreshed upon every app launch.
+- Per PNS guidelines, device tokens must be refreshed on every app launch.
 The backend deals with a large amount of traffic and database access just to keep the tokens up-to-date.
 When the number of devices grows to hundreds, thousands, or millions, the cost of creating and maintaining this infrastructure is massive.

 - Most PNSes do not support broadcast to multiple devices.
 A simple broadcast to a million devices results in a million calls to the PNSes.
 Scaling this amount of traffic with minimal latency is nontrivial.

-- Though PNSes provide a way to send messages to devices, most apps notifications are targeted at users or interest groups.
+- Though PNSes provide a way to send messages to devices, most app notifications are targeted at users or interest groups.
 The backend must maintain a registry to associate devices with interest groups, users, properties, etc. This overhead adds to the time to market and maintenance costs of an app.

 Why use Azure Notification Hubs?

-Notification Hubs eliminates all complexities associated with pushing notifications on your own from your app backend.
+Notification Hubs eliminates all complexities associated with sending push notifications on your own from your app backend.
 Its multi-platform, scaled-out push notification infrastructure reduces push-related coding and simplifies your backend.
 With Notification Hubs, devices are merely responsible for registering their PNS handles with a hub, while the backend sends messages to users or interest groups, as shown in the following figure:

-Notification hubs is your ready-to-use push engine with the following advantages:
+Notification Hubs is your ready-to-use push engine with the following advantages:

 - Cross platforms

-- Support for all major push platforms including iOS, Android, Windows, and Kindle and Baidu.
+- Support for all major push platforms.

 - A common interface to push to all platforms in platform-specific or platform-independent formats with no platform-specific work.